wepow/mongoid_taggable/README.md

 [![Build Status][]][travis-project]

 Mongoid Taggable provides some helpers to create taggable documents.
-Changes on this fork are noted in the `CHANGELOG` file.

 Installation
 ------------

-You can simply install from rubygems:
+This project is a fork that has drifted quite a bit from the original maintainer's version, and currently has not been re-released as a gem.
+See details on the fork changes in the `CHANGELOG` file.

-    gem install mongoid_taggable
+Using Bundler, in your `Gemfile`:

-or in `Gemfile`:
+    gem 'mongoid_taggable', :git => 'https://github.com/ches/mongoid_taggable.git',

-    gem 'mongoid_taggable'
+                            :branch => 'integration'

 or as a Rails Plugin:

-    rails plugin install git://github.com/wilkerlucio/mongoid_taggable.git
+    rails plugin install git://github.com/ches/mongoid_taggable.git

 Basic Usage
 -----------

 To make a document taggable you need to include `Mongoid::Taggable` into your document and call the `taggable` macro with optional arguments:

 ```ruby
 class Post